 Title:

-hereby (i) acknowledges receipt of the above notice, (ii) waives the requirement for Business Days= notice of prepayment under Section 7.1 of the Facility Agreement and (ii) consents to the prepayment, as the sole Certificate Holder (as defined in the Facility Agreement) of the Borrower.
+CIBC Inc. The Agent hereby (i) acknowledges receipt of the above notice, (ii) waives the requirement for three five Business Days= notice of prepayment under Section 7.1 of the Facility Agreement and (ii) consents to the prepayment, as the sole Certificate Holder (as defined in the Facility Agreement) of the Borrower.

 CIBC INC.